monokpe/alx-project-nexus/README.md

 A robust and scalable e-commerce backend built with Django and the Django REST Framework.

+## What's New

+- **Admin Panel Overhaul**: The admin panel has been significantly improved with a modern UI, custom actions, advanced filtering, data visualization, and model history.

 ## Overview

 Project Nexus provides a comprehensive set of RESTful API endpoints to power an e-commerce platform.
 It includes functionality for product management, user authentication with JWT, and more.
 The project is fully containerized with Docker for consistent development and production environments.